ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra.md

 ## Time Complexity of Dijkstra's Algorithm

-The time complexity of Dijkstra's algorithm is `O((V + E) log V)`, `V` is the number of vertex in the graph, `E` is the number of edges in the graph.
+The time complexity of Dijkstra's algorithm is `O((V + E)logV)`, `V` is the number of vertex in the graph, `E` is the number of edges in the graph.

 In Dijkstra's algorithm, the priority queue is used to select the vertex with the minimum distance to the source/start vertex.
-This operation is performed for each vertex in the graph, in the worst case, each edge and vertex may be visited once during the execution, so the time complexity is `O(V)`, and priority queue operates insertions and extractions, the relaxing edges is `O(E)`, so its typically `O(V + E)`, As there is a priority queue to extract the minimal distance from the starting vertex, the time complexity of the priority queue is `O(logV)` (This is because priority queues are commonly implemented by binary heaps like binary tree), so the time complexity of Dijkstra's algorithm is `O((V + E) log V)`.
+This operation is performed for each vertex in the graph, in the worst case, each edge and vertex may be visited once during the execution, so the time complexity is `O(V)`, and priority queue operates insertions and extractions, the relaxing edges is `O(E)`, so its typically `O(V + E)`, As there is a priority queue to extract the minimal distance from the starting vertex, the time complexity of the priority queue is `O(logV)` (This is because priority queues are commonly implemented by binary heaps like binary tree), so the time complexity of Dijkstra's algorithm is `O((V + E)logV)`.